Monastery of Saint Theodosius

 The Monastery of St. Theodosius, also known as Deir Dosi and Deir Ibn Ubeid in Arabic, is a monastery founded around 476 by Saint Theodosius the Cenobiarch and that since at least the 12th century contains his (today empty) tomb.
 It is located within the village of al-Ubeidiya, some 8 kilometres east of Bethlehem, on the road towards Mar Saba (St Sabbas) Monastery, in the West Bank, Palestine.

 History

 Byzantine period

-A church of the Theotokos was built by Sophronius between 529-543, whose remains have been obliterated by the construction of the modern church.
+A church of the Theotokos was built by Sophronius between 529 and 543, whose remains have been obliterated by the construction of the modern church.

 The Byzantine monastery was destroyed in the first half of 7th century, during the Persian and Muslim conquests.

 Early Muslim period

 Ancient sources describe an attack by Arab troops on the monastery in 789, with churches being destroyed and monks being killed.
-This event is described as part of a series of such attacks against monasteries in Jerusalem and the Judean desert at the end of the 8th and beginning of the 9th century, but archaeology in general tends to paint a picture of peaceful abandonment, rather than destruction brought about by man or nature.
+This event is described as part of a series of such attacks against monasteries in Jerusalem and the Judean desert at the end of the 8th and beginning of the 9th century.
+Still, archaeology tends to paint a picture of peaceful abandonment, rather than destruction brought about by man or nature.